Powell, Wyoming: Economy

 Powell was originally established as a cattle ranching community.
 Oil reserves were found in the late-19th century, prompting the CB&Q Railroad (later BNSF), to extend a line into Powell.
 In the early 20th century, the Homestead Acts and the Shoshone Project contributed greatly to agricultural development in the Bighorn Basin.
 Mineral extraction and agriculture are still the key industries of Powell, with sugar beets, barley, and pinto beans being the most commonly grown cash crops.
 Beef production remains an important facet of the Powell economy, as well.

 When the local department store in Powell closed, the community raised $400,000 and established the Powell Mercantile, a community-owned store.

 Government

-Powell uses a city council with six councilmembers.
-As of February 2020, the current mayor of Powell is John Wetzel and the current city clerk is Tiffany Brando.
+Powell has a Mayor-Council form of government with a City Administrator.
+The mayor and council are non-partisan and elected to four-year terms.
+The Administrator is appointed by the mayor-council.

+There are two council members for each of the three wards.
+Elections are held in even years for three council members.

+Mayor John F. Wetzel's term expires in 2028.
+He first became mayor in 2017 following the death of Don Hillman.
+He ran for election in 2018 to fill the remainder of Hillman's term.
+He then ran for re-election in 2020 and 2024.

 Education

 Powell has a public library, a branch of the Park County Library System.

 Public K–12 education is administered by Park County School District No. 1, and includes 4 K–5 elementary schools (one of which is located in Clark, WY), Powell Middle School, Powell High School, and the Shoshone Learning Center, an alternative high school.

 Northwest College, a public two-year residential college, is located in the Northern portion of Powell.
 Several 4-year degrees are available at Northwest through the University of Wyoming's extended campus.